Whitney v. California: Brandeis's concurrence

-Since the main question before the Supreme Court involved possible violations of the Fourteenth Amendment, Justices Louis Brandeis and Oliver Wendell Holmes voted with the majority on that question but considered the unintended ramifications for free speech.
 Brandeis wrote a concurring opinion, joined by Holmes, that many scholars have lauded as perhaps the greatest defense of freedom of speech ever written by a member of the Supreme Court.
+Justices Louis Brandeis and Oliver Wendell Holmes concurred with the majority on the question before the Supreme Court about possible violations of the Fourteenth Amendment.
+However, they then went on to consider the unintended ramifications of the Court's decision for free speech.
+Scholars have discussed the question of why the opinion is styled as a concurrence rather than as a dissent, with the most common conclusion being that the First Amendment issue had not been raised at trial sufficiently to qualify as an issue before the Court for decision.
+A minority argues instead that Brandeis was merely adapting his unpublished opinion in the mooted 1926–27 Ruthenberg v.
+Michigan case to his law clerk James M. Landis' argument that Whitney did not have jurisdiction.

 Brandeis deviated significantly from prevailing judicial thought on the First Amendment, and applied free speech to the democratic process.
 He held that citizens have an obligation to take part in the governing process, and they cannot do so unless they can discuss and criticize governmental policy fully and without fear.
 If the government can punish unpopular views, it cramps freedom.
 In the long run, that will strangle democratic processes.
 Thus, free speech is not only an abstract virtue but also a key element at the heart of a democratic society.

 Brandeis also suggested a reappraisal of the prevailing clear and present danger test, and insisted on what some have called a "time to answer" test: speech may only be restricted if the danger it creates is so imminent that there is no opportunity for counter-argument or education, arguing that no danger flowing from speech can be considered "clear and present" if there is full opportunity for discussion.
 Brandeis argued that governments, while having a right to curb truly dangerous expression, must clearly define the nature of that danger.
 Mere fear of unpopular ideas will not do.
 In Brandeis's words:

 But they [the founding fathers] knew that order cannot be secured merely through fear of punishment for its infraction; that it is hazardous to discourage thought, hope and imagination; that fear breeds repression; that repression breeds hate; that hate menaces stable government; that the path of safety lies in the opportunity to discuss freely supposed grievances and proposed remedies, and that the fitting remedy for evil counsels is good ones.
 Believing in the power of reason as applied through public discussion, they eschewed silence coerced by law – the argument of force in its worst form.
 Recognizing the occasional tyrannies of governing majorities, they amended the Constitution so that free speech and assembly should be guaranteed.